BTBurke/caddy-extauth/README.md

 ### Authorization request information

-Extauth will by default transparently proxy the request to your authorization service.
-It includes all of the headers, cookies, and the URL of the originally requested resource so that you can use that information to make an authorization decision.
+Extauth will by proxy the request to your authorization service.
+It includes all of the headers, cookies, and the host of the originally requested resource so that you can use that information to make an authorization decision.

 ### How to allow/deny a request